How to Wash a Nylon American Flag

 3. Air dry the flag—just be sure it can dry quickly.
 That’s because your damp flag may still be at risk of the colored sections bleeding into the white parts.
 It’s hard to predict–nylon shouldn’t have this problem but it’s good to be cautious.

 If the stripes don’t whiten as much as you’d like, you could try a little more aggressive approach with hotter water.
 Keep in mind that this is more likely to cause the colored stripes to bleed–if you saw any color coming off with the warm water wash then don’t increase the water temperature.
-But if your flag doesn’t bleed, then you could try presoaking with Clorox 2® For Colors Stain Remover and Laundry Additive—add a capful to 1 quart of hot water and fully submerge the flag for 1 hour.
+But if your flag doesn’t bleed, then you could try presoaking with Clorox 2® for Colors Stain Remover and Laundry Additive—add a capful to 1 quart of hot water and fully submerge the flag for 1 hour.
 Drain the soaking solution, and then wash as described above using hot water.
 I would actually recommend against pretreating the stripes with undiluted product because you have too much surface area to treat.